bobisjan/adaptive-restful-api/README.md

 ### caching

-Adds default implementation for the caching and provides abstract methods to handle the request.
+Adds default [implementation](https://github.com/bobisjan/adaptive-restful-api/blob/master/caching/src/main/java/cz/cvut/fel/adaptiverestfulapi.caching/Cache.java) of the filter for the caching and provides abstract methods to handle the request.
 If the `load` method hits the cache, the filter returns the context immediately, otherwise it resigns the process and finally tries to `save` the context.

 This module contains simple [implementation](https://github.com/bobisjan/adaptive-restful-api/blob/master/caching/src/main/java/cz/cvut/fel/adaptiverestfulapi.caching/IfModifiedSinceCache.java) of the `If-Modified-Since` caching mechanism.